weslo/workshop-workflow-tools-unity/README.md

 If you're an engineer or Unity developer, come learn how to make tools that you and your team can use every day in your workflow.
 If you're an artist, designer, or other non-technical game developer, come learn what kinds of tools you can expect your engineers to be capable of creating!

+## What is Serialization?

+Serialization is the process of deterministically formatting data so that it can be stored or transmitted.
+Deserialization is the opposite process.

 ## Examples/Inspiration for Tools

 - [Warcraft 3 World Editor](https://youtu.be/Z4Q3kqAJR8A?t=3m53s)